Understanding sudden and abrupt loss due to suicide

-It hurts us at an unquestionably deep level to know that our loved one felt they had no one left to turn to, and no more options, and that they took their own life not feeling as though they could turn to us for help.
-The question of why lingers endlessly, and enters our ideas, thoughts and feelings at a profoundly deep level.
+It hurts us at an unquestionably deep level to know that our loved one felt they had no one left to turn to and that they took their own life not feeling as though they could turn to us for help.
+The question of why lingers endlessly and enters our ideas, thoughts and feelings at a profoundly deep level.

 "I could have done more”